matwate/golgc/README.md

 # Logic Compiler (lgc)

 Logic Compiler (lgc) is a tool designed for compiling logic expressions into a form that can be executed or analyzed further.
 It is built in Go and leverages the power of modern compiler design to process `.lgc` files.
+Specifically, it generates truth tables from these `.lgc` files, allowing for a comprehensive analysis of logic expressions.

 ## Getting Started